sckott/rforcats/index.md

 "Hello Mr Tickles"
 ## [1] "Hello Mr Tickles"
 ```
+Double and single quotes are pretty much interchangeable, but for consistencies sake (and to not confuse dogs) we will stick with double quotes.

 Another thing you'll want to do as a cat using R is assign things to a name so that you can use it later.
 This is as if you were a chipmunk and you buried a nut in the ground to dig up later.
 You can assign anything in R to a name, then use it later (in the current R session of course :)).